 When fitness training first piqued my interest as a teenager, the conventional narrative was to spend half of your time ‘bulking’ and the other half ‘cutting’.
 We really didn’t pay too much mind to the quality of mass gain we were putting on, so long as we were getting bigger.
-We gave ourselves a licence to eat thousands of calories and almost snarked at cardio, thinking that it would impede our ‘gains’.
+We gave ourselves a license to eat thousands of calories and almost snarked at cardio, thinking that it would impede our ‘gains’.

-Unfortunately this led to a lot of unwanted body fat being accumulated alongside the lean muscle we were working so hard for, which in turn meant really long cuts where we would lose some of that hard earned mass as we dropped body fat.
+Unfortunately, this led to a lot of unwanted body fat being accumulated alongside the lean muscle we were working so hard for, which in turn meant really long cuts where we would lose some of that hard-earned mass as we dropped body fat.
 It was a vicious circle.

 Nowadays, we focus a lot more on clean eating and techniques that will allow us to be far more precise in the weight we gain, we’ve even reached the point where – if we’re willing to be dedicated enough – we can achieve ‘recomposition’ or gaining muscle at the same time as losing body fat.
-Back in the early nineties the understanding was that it just wasn’t possible to achieve this naturally, but with advancements in nutrition and sports science, this has all changed.
+Back in the early nineties, the understanding was that it just wasn’t possible to achieve this naturally, but with advancements in nutrition and sports science, this has all changed.

 Let’s set out some hard and fast rules for gaining lean muscle mass:

 It’s easy to be dazzled by the vast array of different exercise selections and variations we see on Instagram and in health & fitness magazines, but remember they all have requirements to deliver content.
 Bodybuilders and athletes mostly incorporate the core lifts such as squats, deadlifts, presses and rows, which are time-tested and work well.
 Not only that, but you’ll only be able to track your progress if you can compare lifts on the same exercises.